element-hq/riot-android/docs/notifications.md

 <ins>PRO</ins>: network and battery efficient.

 <ins>CON</ins>: contents of events in non encrypted room go through GCM if [Keep detailed notifications](#background-synchronisation--keep-detailed-notifications-only-in-gcm) is enabled.
-Else, the displayed notification is limited (ex: "RoomA: 1 message").
+Else, the displayed notification is limited (ex: "RoomA: 1 new message").

 ### Fallback mode